Your docs are a business asset. Own them like one.

 Your docs are a business asset.
 Treat them like one.

 P.S.
 Iām back on Substack with a weekly note on technical writing, docs-as-code, and automation.
-If youāre not interested, you can unsubscribe anytime.
+Not interested?
+You can unsubscribe anytime.

 Iām curious how youād go about this at an enterprise level.
 How do you handle variables, conditions, generating output like help sites and PDFs?